drowzy/chronicle/README.md

 # Chronicle

-An experimental distributed commit log with a Kafkaesque storage protocol
+An experimental distributed commit log with a Kafkaesque storage layer.

 ## Installation